-In honor of Grandparent’s Day coming up on September 8th, here are twelve children’s books that celebrate lasting intergenerational relationships through the lens of diverse characters and cultures.
+In honor of Grandparent’s Day coming up, here are twelve children’s books that celebrate lasting intergenerational relationships through the lens of diverse characters and cultures.
 May these books inspire you to snuggle in with a close-to-home grandparent or read one aloud with a faraway relative.

 On Nana’s birthday, a young granddaughter wonders about the lines creasing her Nana’s face.
 To this, Nana responds that those are where she keeps her memories.
 Crease by crease, the two reminisce about what each line means, sharing glimpses of Nana’s past, culminating in a family gathering to celebrate one more year of Nana’s full life.

 2 | Nana in the City by Lauren Castillo

 It’s hard to argue with a Caldecott winner.
 This one, by one of our favorite author/illustrators, features a young boy headed off to visit his Nana’s new apartment in the city for the first time.
 While the boy loves his Nana, he isn’t enamored of the urban cacophony of city life.
 When his Nana makes him a cape, soon the city is transformed, and the young boy feels powerful in his new surroundings.